 Get a good night’s sleep

-What is glorious heat in the day can turn into a nightmare come bedtime – try some cooling bedding for your sheets and pillow cases and stay away from fluffy, feathery pillows.
+What is glorious heat in the day can turn into a nightmare come bedtime, which is where knowing how to sleep well on tour will come into its own.
+Try some cooling bedding for your sheets and pillow cases and stay away from fluffy, feathery pillows.
 If you just can’t cool down, keep an ice pack in the freezer to apply to your pressure points (wrists, temples, elbows and neck) or wrap it in a tea towel and hold it as you drift off!
-Check out our guide for sleeping well on tour.

 If you’ve enjoyed reading this article, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
 Take advantage of our brilliant Practical Motorhome magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things motorhome related.